notcreepers/basic-gui-for-yt-dlp/README.md

 ## Other Fun Facts
 There's a handful of code that doesn't do anything.
 Like finding out if the download is a WEBM so it can be remuxed.
 I didn't feel like fixing it so I just made it so if you download the best quality it'll just try to remux.
 If it's already MP4 it won't.
+There's no point in putting my name like properly in the code or anything since this is open source and if someone really wanted to steal it they can just edit my name out of the code.
+So tbh I'll just ask that you don't.